kyliecuadra/nxs/README.md

     ```
 4. **Configure the Web Server:**

-  - Place the project files in the htdocs directory of your XAMPP installation (e.g., C:\xampp\htdocs\spa_system).
+  - Place the project files in the htdocs directory of your XAMPP installation (e.g., C:\xampp\htdocs\nxs).
   - Ensure proper file permissions for read and write access.
 5. **Access the System:**